 If you still prefer a split-tower design, the Dark Rock Pro 4's TR4 edition from is almost identical to the one recommended below, and costs the same as its competitor ($90).

 Best Low Noise Cooler

 The Dark Rock Pro still gives the NH-D15 a run for its money in terms of pure performance.
-Not surprisingly, it’s also about the same weight and price (for the most expensive model) as Noctua’s top cooler and is similarly chunky.
+Not surprisingly, it’s also about the same weight as Noctua’s most popular cooler and is similarly chunky.
 The Dark Rock Pro 3 was criticized for its installation mechanism, but Be Quiet! has greatly improved in that area.
 Buyers also get a 3-year warranty.

 Best Low-Profile Cooler